Course Outline

 - Privacy and Electronic Communications (EC Directive) Regulations (PECR) 2003

-The price includes the delivery of the full course syllabus by an approved BCS trainer and the BCS Foundation Data Protection exam (which can be taken remotely at your convenience and is centrally invigilated by BCS).
-Subject to successfully passing the exam (a multiple-choice test requiring a score of at least 65% to pass), participants will earn the accredited BCS Foundation Certificate in Data Protection for government use.
+The price includes comprehensive delivery of the full course syllabus by an authorized BCS trainer and the BCS Foundation Data Protection exam.
+The exam can be taken remotely at your convenience and is centrally invigilated by BCS.
+Participants who successfully pass the exam (a multiple-choice format requiring a minimum score of 65% to pass) will earn the accredited BCS Foundation Certificate in Data Protection.

 Requirements